What is the human immunodeficiency virus (HIV)?

 Doctors first do a simple screening test on your blood or saliva (spit).
 If the screening test shows signs of HIV, doctors do other blood tests to tell for sure.

-If you have HIV infection, doctors measure the amount of HIV in your blood.
+If you have an HIV infection, doctors measure the amount of HIV in your blood.

 The viral load is an important number for you and your doctor.
 A high viral load is bad.
 It means there's a lot of virus in your body and your immune system is very weak.
 A low viral load is good.
 It usually means your treatment is working.